 For St. Louisans of a certain age, Stan Musial was almost as famous for his restaurant as he was for what he could do with a baseball bat.
 Musial and his business partner, Julius “Biggie” Garagnani operated a steakhouse near Musial’s residence.
 In 1949 Musial bought a half share of Biggie’s Steak House and they changed the name to Stan Musial and Biggie’s.

 Stan Musial had a storied career in St. Louis.
 He was elected to the Baseball Hall of Fame in 1969, and spent his whole career with the Cardinals.
 In 1947 he even played with a failing appendix.
 He lived a very public life both during and after his baseball career.
 His various businesses contributed to that public life, but they also made him wealthy.

 Stan Musial and Biggie’s locations and history

 Originally the restaurant was on 6435 Chippewa Street, the old U.S. Route 66, about four blocks east of the fabled Ted Drewes’ Frozen Custard.
 Stan Musial and Biggie’s menu featured steaks, prime rib, Italian fare, and seafood.

 Garagnani sold Musial his share in the restaurant for $25,000, the equivalent of $261,000 in 2017 dollars.
-He didn’t do because the restaurant was hurting for money.
+He didn’t do it because the restaurant was hurting for money.
 Garagnani expected Musial’s name would be good for business.
 His hunch was correct.
 Within a few years, Musial was earning $40,000 a year from the restaurant, the equivalent of over $370,000 in 2017 dollars.
 For a time in the mid 1950s they owned four restaurants together.

 In 1960 the restaurant moved about four miles north to a new, greatly expanded location at 5130 Oakland Avenue, across from Forest Park.
 The first floor featured Musial memorabilia in the lobby and the second floor had a large banquet room.
 Musial would frequent both locations, signing autographs and giving free meals to anyone who could prove they were from his hometown of Donora, Pennsylvania.